himanshu20792/moviebuddy/Readme.md

 Also, 5.41% / 2524 movies were without a genre and 31.9% / 14889 without an entry in keywords.
 These movies were not considered in the search.
 In the future , we will incorporate these movies back into the search.

-- Word cloud generation (Spontenous client)
+- Word cloud generation (Spontaneous client)
 <p>

 The word cloud generates by frequencies or occurrences of words per movie.